MarketSquare/DbBot/README.md

 Please take a look at the modules in 'examples/FailBot/failbot' as an example on how to extend the DbBot provided classes to your own scripting needs.

-You may also want to append 'dbbot/dbbot' directory to your PYTHONPATH if you are developing something that uses the classes.
+You may also want to append the DbBot root directory to your PYTHONPATH if you are developing something that uses the classes.